Excel

 Calculate the year fraction between two dates, similar to Excel's YEARFRAC.

 This function computes the fraction of a year represented by the number of whole days between a start date (the column/expression this accessor is on) and an end date.
 It uses a specified day count basis.
-The function can operate on individual dates (scalars or columns) and also handles scenarios where one of the date inputs is a list of dates within a column.

 When to use